- Getting there and getting around

 - Keep the islands free from mainland pests.
 Ensure all equipment and clothing brought to islands is free of insects, rodents and plant material.

 - Cook without campfires.
 Fires are prohibited in the park, please use a gas or fuel stove for cooking.

 - Avoid contaminating the camping area.
 Bring a shovel or portable toilet.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in our national parks.

-Queensland Parks and Wildlife Service (QPWS) manage Curtis Island National Park and Conservation Park for the enjoyment of visitors and the conservation of our natural and cultural heritage.
+Queensland Parks and Wildlife Service (QPWS) manage Curtis Island National Park and Regional Park for the enjoyment of visitors and the conservation of our natural and cultural heritage.
 Work is currently being undertaken to manage feral animals—pigs, foxes and cats—to conserve biodiversity on the island.
 Signs will be in place when pest control activities are being undertaken.
 Please comply with sign directions for your own safety.

 For tourism information for all regions in Queensland see the Queensland Holidays website.